-Carroll County Public Schools Summary (135-141)
+Carroll County Public Schools Summary (97-100)

-- Total County funding to benefit Carroll County Public Schools (CCPS) is up \$4.2.M, or 2.3% from FY 15. - Includes \$169.5M of direct funding to the Board of Education. - In FY 16, the Board of Commissioners voted to temporarily redirect 2.0% of Local Income Tax, traditionally appropriated directly to the Capital Fund for Board of Education construction projects, to the Public Schools operating budget. - Teacher Pensions, which were previously paid by the State, are established by State Law to cost the County \$6.7M in FY 16.
+- Total County funding to benefit Carroll County Public Schools (CCPS) is up \$4.2.M, or 2.5% from FY 15. - Includes \$169.5M in ongoing funding which includes \$4.7M of one-time funds. - In FY 16, the Board of Commissioners voted to temporarily redirect 2.0% of Local Income Tax, traditionally appropriated directly to the Capital Fund for Board of Education construction projects, to the Public Schools operating budget. - Teacher Pensions, which were previously paid by the State, are established by State Law to cost the County \$6.7M in FY 16.

-Education Other Summary (143-150)
+Education Other Summary (103-108)

-- Carroll Community College increases \$0.2M, or 2.9%, in FY 16 for ongoing funding of \$0.2M for employee salaries. - Carroll County Public Library is up \$0.3M, or 3.1%, in FY 16, which includes a 2.5% operating increase.
+- Carroll Community College funding is up \$0.2M, or 2.9%, in FY 16.
+Included is ongoing funding of \$0.2M for employee salaries. - Carroll County Public Library is up \$0.3M, or 3.1%, in FY 16, which includes a 2.5% operating increase.

-Public Safety and Corrections Summary (151-186)
+Public Safety and Corrections Summary (111-141)

-- Total Sheriff Services increases \$1.1M, or 5.6%, for five additional positions associated with the Drug Enforcement Support Program and the second-year implementation of an enhanced salary plan. - In FY 16 the State's Attorney's Office and Victim Witness budgets were combined.
-The budget increases due to three positions added to support the Drug Enforcement Support Program and funding for leased space for the planned move of the State's Attorney's Office from the Circuit Courthouse building. - VESA/EMS increases \$0.5M, or 4.3%, and includes \$0.3M for replacement of Self Contained Breathing Apparatus and \$0.2M for workers compensation and general operating cost.
+- Total Sheriff Services increases \$1.1M, or 5.6%, for five additional positions associated with the Drug Enforcement Support Program and the second-year implementation of an enhanced salary plan. - State's Attorney's Office increases \$0.5M or 15.95% due to three additional positions added to support the Drug Enforcement Support Program and funding for leased space for the planned move of the State's Attorney's Office from the Circuit Courthouse building. - VESA/EMS increases \$0.5M, or 4.3%, and includes \$0.3M as a match for replacement of Self Contained Breathing Apparatus Grant and \$0.2M ongoing for workers compensation and general operating cost.

-Public Works Summary (187-201)
+Public Works Summary (145-157)